We found 499 results that contain "syllabus design"

 Designing your MSU syllabus: Resources and tips for creating syllabi that meet students' needs

-Designing your MSU Syllabus was a workshop held as part of the 2023 Educator Seminars and offered by the Center for Teaching and Learning Innovation (CTLI) presented by Ellie Louson and Brendan Guenther.
+Designing your MSU Syllabus is a workshop regularly offered by the CTLI, including most recently in Spring 2024 hosted by Ellie Louson and Makena Neal.
 Below we have an outline, the seminar's takeaways, links to further resources, and to the slide deck and recording of our seminar.
-Please feel free to be in touch with Ellie or Brendan with any follow-up questions about this topic.OutlineThe seminar includes the following sections:
+Please feel free to be in touch with Ellie or Makena with any follow-up questions about this topic.OutlineThe seminar includes the following sections:

 What IS a syllabus?